DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/Documents/AD9744 Ersatz Eval Board Rev. A User Guide.md

 The ersatz eval board is able to be soldered by hand.
 The footprints of many components have been extended to make the soldering process easier.
 It is recommended to follow the general guidelines below when soldering components to the board.

   - Place and solder U1 (AD9744) with pin 1 oriented up and to the left (toward the terminal block)
-  - Place and solder all 0603 and 0805 size components (resistors, capacitors, LED)
+  - Place and solder all 0603 and 0805 size components (resistors, capacitors, LED) (LED cathode pointing up toward terminal block)
   - Place and solder C14 (100uF)
   - Place and solder TR1 (T1-6T+) with pin 1 oriented down and to the right (toward TP3)
   - Place and solder all through-hole components (pin headers, terminal block, test points, SMA connectors)